cdapio/cdap-apps/TwitterSentiment/README.rst

 The TwitterSentiment application is primarily composed of:

 - A stream for ingesting data into the system
-- ``SentimentAnalysisFlow`` - collects and emits tweets based upon a sample stream from Twitter, analyzes the sentiment of the text, and stores the results.
+- ``TwitterSentimentAnalysis`` - collects and emits tweets based upon a sample stream from Twitter, analyzes the sentiment of the text, and stores the results.
 - Datasets - ``Table`` and ``TimeseriesTable`` provide persistence for analytics algorithms and store results
-- ``SentimentQueryProcedure`` - to query the datasets and serve this information to the front end
+- ``SentimentQuery`` - to query the datasets and serve this information to the front end
 - A simple single-page web UI

 The main part of the application is the ``SentimentAnalysisFlow`` that ingests and collects